 Explore the footpaths and byways around Wells-next-the-Sea

-Escape the crowds and enjoy some fresh air and exercise.
+Escape the crowds and enjoy some fresh air and exercise with a walk.
 Wells lies directly on the Norfolk Coast Path, an 85 mile signposted trail running from Hunstanton to Hopton-on-Sea.
 One of 15 National Trails, it’s a great way to experience the dramatic landscape of the Norfolk Coast Area of Outstanding Natural Beauty.

 There are routes and trails suitable for all ages and abilities throughout North Norfolk, including Peddars Way, Weaver’s Way and the Norfolk Coast Path.

 Peddars Way follows a Roman road built along the line of an even older track between the Brecks in Suffolk and the coast at Holme-next-the-Sea.
 Weaver’s Way runs from Cromer to Great Yarmouth through woodland, farmland, disused railway lines and the Norfolk Broads.

 The Norfolk Coast Path – shown in green on the map above – connects Hunstanton to Hopton-on-Sea, stretching 85 miles through picturesque seaside towns and villages, tidal saltmarshes, wide sandy beaches and scented pine woodlands.

 The Norfolk Coast Path and Peddar’s Way are part of the National Trails – 15 long distance walking, cycling and horse riding routes extending for around 2,500 miles through the best landscapes in England and Wales.